ccornfield/Ahab-Dining/README.md

 ![The validator results for the HTML of my booking page](assets/images/readme/html-validator-booking.png)

+With my booking page, most of the errors were from how I have done my options.
+The error relating to the first option with required was one that I could not figure out how to address after multiple attempts to troubleshoot.
+I could not understand the size or multiple attributes, and the only way I could think to potentially solve it would be to give the options label tags but this would need to be tested in a future version of the website.
+The other errors included placing a target blank attribute onto a submit button and mismatching the for and id attributes on the Terms & Conditions div.

 ![The validator results for the CSS of my website](assets/images/readme/css-validator.png)

 When I put my CSS file through the validator I did not recieve any errors.

+As of the time of writing, most if not all bugs found by the validators have been corrected within reason.
+Images were provided blank alt tags and other errors have been fixed where the solution does not require javascript.

 # Deployment #